AntonioFasano/BloomR/README.md

 New edition system: Core, Lab, Studio

-Added a mini Perl to improve the cropping.
+Added a mini Perl distro to improve the cropping.

 Switched from Thomson Reuters to Refinitiv Eikon.

+Byte compilation with autoloads improving Lab and Studio speed

 Bug fix: Fixed conflicts in plyr:::rbind.